tonytopper/html5_boilerplate_wp_compass/README.md

 * Compass
 * The Susy grid framework

-The above are all gems and depend on ruby and rubygems being installed.
-If you do not have ruby and rubygems installed, visit http://www.ruby-lang.org/en/ and http://rubygems.org/ to get started.
-To determine if you have them installed:

-    which ruby
-    which gem

-If either of those two do not return a path to the binary, you'll need to install them.

-To install compass and susy (if you are using RVM you won't need to sudo the following commands) :

-    sudo gem install compass --pre
-    sudo gem install compass-susy-plugin

-You should have the necessary dependencies installed and are now ready to clone this to your wordpress project (usually /path/to/project/wp-content/themes/html5_boilerplate)

-And most importantly - to compile the changes you make in the theme's SCSS files, located in wp-content/themes/html5_boilerplate/sass/*, you may continually watch for changes :

-    compass watch /path/to/project/wp-content/themes/html5_boilerplate

-The above will compile to wp-content/themes/html5_boilerplate/style.css with comments detailing the line in the SCSS where that was defined.
-For production purposes, or just for cleanliness's sake, to forcefully compile in a compact format, without the line comments :

-    compass compile /path/to/project/wp-content/themes/html5_boilerplate -s compact --force --no-line-comments

-To see more options just run `compass help`
+So as to not have to update this section all the time, please use Google to get the above if you don't already have them.

+For unobtrusive SASS compilation, I recommend LiveReload.

 Anatomy of this theme
 =====================

 * As mentioned above, the html5 boilerplate project (https://github.com/paulirish/html5-boilerplate) serves as the basis for the markup and stylesheet as much as possible.
 The one exception that stands out is that javascript is still included within `<head/>` by default instead of just before `</body>`.
 * The latest versions of Modernizr, DD_belatedPNG and jQuery.
 * CSS has been split up into partials using the SCSS formatting method instead of traditional SASS.
 All partials can be found in html5_boilerplate/sass/partials.
 * In addition to base font variables, style.scss contains grid-related variables that will drive how we layout the theme.
 Currently the default is a 16 column grid (for a 960px wide grid), but you will also find a 12 column grid commented out above.
 * functions.php does some light housekeeping as well as additional options under _Appearance > More Theme Options_ for turning on/off and setting up multiple sidebars (left, right, footer).

 Further Reading
 ===============

-We highly recommend looking through the documentation for all the projects that helped make this theme what it is :

 * The HTML5 Boilerplate Project.  http://html5boilerplate.com
 * Sass. http://sass-lang.com/, http://sass-lang.com/tutorial.html